 In the summer of 1866, more than a thousand ragged men who called themselves the Fenian Brotherhood arrived by train in St. Albans, Vt.
-They were mostly Irish-Americans, mostly Civil War veterans, and they had come to the northern Vermont town to invade Canada.
+They were mostly Irish-Americans and mostly Civil War veterans.
+They came to the northern Vermont town to invade Canada.

 Between 1866 and 1870, the Fenian Brotherhood thought it was a good idea to attack Canadians to pressure the British government to withdraw from Ireland.